CI-Connect/connect-client/README.md

 ----------
 ###Login to Midway

-To begin, log in to the Research Computing Center's Midway cluster.
+To begin, log in to the Research Computing Center's Midway cluster, replacing "username" with your account name on the RCC.
 If not already registered to Midway, go to the [RCC's website](http://rcc.uchicago.edu/) and sign up for an account there.
 Using the BOSCO module also requires an account on [RCC Connect](http://ci-connect.uchicago.edu/).

 ```
 $ ssh username@midway.rcc.uchicago.edu